 Istio has been working on its ambient mesh solution, a sidecar-less data plane approach that leverages proxies per node deployed as DaemonSets for layer 3 and 4 network functions, such as mTLS and on-demand per service accounts proxies for layer 7 primitives.
 The core promise of a sidecar-less service mesh is that it is easier to operate and retains the same functionalities but at a lower operational cost and complexity.

-Another prominent player in the space, Cilium has introduced its eBPF-based and Kubernetes native Cilium Service Mesh, which uses only a proxy per node and provides sidecar-free mTLS-based authentication.
+Another prominent player in the space, Cilium, has introduced its eBPF-based and Kubernetes-native Cilium Service Mesh, which uses only a proxy per node and provides sidecar-free mTLS-based authentication.
 This implementation promises simplified operations, ease of maintenance, and improved network performance without sacrificing security.
 Cilium attempts to combine the best of both worlds, leveraging eBPF when possible and falling back to operations via the proxy when necessary.

-On the other hand, Linkerd sticks to its sidecar model by leveraging its resource-efficient purpose-built proxy and has openly questioned the sidecar-less approach, the security isolation of shared proxies, and the suitability of eBPF for some of the service mesh features.
+In contrast, Linkerd sticks to its sidecar model by leveraging its resource-efficient purpose-built proxy and has openly questioned the sidecar-less approach, the security isolation of shared proxies, and the suitability of eBPF for some of the service mesh features.
 Check out the session Life Without Sidecars – Is eBPF’s Promise Too Good to Be True? for more information on the debate.
 Only time will tell if any of the newer approaches will push for a shift in the basics of a service mesh traditional architecture.